jpolstre/pdfcut/README.md

 ## Build app:

 1. Open project in vscode or Visual Studio
-2. Install the packages that pdfcut.csproj contains,  from Nuget
+2. Install the packages that pdfcut.csproj contains,  from Nuget with: dotnet restore
 3. And run: dotnet watch run

 jpolstre@gmail.com